bskierys/DailySetSolver/README.md

 If you would like to find out more about game itself, please follow [this link](https://puzzles.setgame.com/set/rules_set.htm).

-From the technical point of view, this application fetches today's Set Puzzle, solves it and displays the solution in single Activity.
+From the technical point of view, this application fetches daily Set Puzzle, solves it and displays the solution in a single Activity.
 Puzzle is downloaded as raw htm file and then parsed, as the site does not provide any REST API.
-User can click row to select it as already solved to avoid mistakes.
+User can click row and mark it as already solved to avoid mistakes.

 You can download this app from Google Play Store